kritzware/ytdl/README.md

 # traktor-dl
-Downloading &amp; convert youtube videos to audio via youtube-dl for use in Traktor
+> Download &amp; convert youtube videos to audio via youtube-dl for use in Traktor (or any other software)

+Tiny Makefile wrapper around [youtube-dl](https://github.com/ytdl-org/youtube-dl)

 ### Requirements
 Nothing!
 This script handles installing [youtube-dl](https://github.com/ytdl-org/youtube-dl) onto your machine.